Registering a death

 Worcestershire County Council have developed a

-Bereavement Booklet (322 KB) which may be useful.
+Bereavement Booklet (PDF 322 KB) which may be useful.